poitin/Terminator/README.md

 :term                   To print the current term
 :eval                   To evaluate the current program
 :distill                To distill the current program
-:quit                   To quit
+:termcheck              To check whether the current program always terminates :quit                   To quit
 :help                   To print this message